Heading to Gillman Barracks? Immerse yourself in art, dining and drinking experiences, and fun events for the family.

 Head to Mucciaccia Gallery for a modern take on art.
 Contemporary and fine arts enthusiasts can admire the range of exhibition works by Italian and international artists that explore 21st century modern art.
 This gallery also hosts thought-provoking events and debates.
 For South Asian contemporary art, pop by Richard Koh Fine Art Gallery.
 With intercultural influences, its artworks connect people with the evolving Asian fine arts scene.

 Find out more about issues with social significance through the exhibits at Yavuz Gallery.
 Curating both emerging and established artists’ works, the gallery promotes intercultural conversations.
 Meanwhile, historical significance and humanism are the two main aspects of the exhibitions at Sundaram Tagore Gallery.
 Alongside the installations, it also hosts cultural happenings like poetry readings, music performances and book launches.
-For an immersive art experience, visit The Columns Gallery where South Korean artist Byeong Sam Jeon creates two and three dimensional pieces.
+For an immersive art experience, visit The Columns Gallery.
+Originally established in New York, it aims to bring together emerging and established Korean artists and the global market.

 9. Attend an event or two

 To promote art appreciation and visual literacy in Singapore, Gillman Barracks hosts tours, exhibitions and artist-led workshops.
 Everyone’s welcome to join!
-Alternatively, take part in free guided tours to learn about the enclave’s history and the local arts scene.
+Friends of the Museums hosts an art and history tour every Saturday to showcase the exciting exhibitions and Historical landmarks.

 10. Admire art of the East